-Application and Services networks are described in the Prerequisites and Guidelines section earlier in this document.
+Application and Services networks are described in the Prerequisites and guidelines for all enabled services section earlier in this document.

 j) Click Next to continue.

 Step 13 In the Node Details screen, provide the node's information.

 - a) Click the Edit button next to the first node. - b) Provide the node's Name.